When it came to planning a route which delivered scenery and safety in equal measure we went to the best there is.

 Chaperones and Guides

-The MITIE London Revolution is all about getting less experienced cyclists to be able to complete something special and we have the people to lead the way, provide back-up or just give a few kind words of support.
+The Mitie London Revolution is all about getting less experienced cyclists to be able to complete something special and we have the people to lead the way, provide back-up or just give a few kind words of support.
 Leaders, guides, chaperones, out-riders and back-markers – a core group of trusted and experienced cyclists to guide you on the way.
 These guides are chosen for their passion for the sport and their ability to communicate and encourage newcomers or less experienced participants to get the most from their cycling experience.
-They’ll be out in force on May 19th and 20th guiding, coaching, supporting and making sure you have as much fun as possible.
+They’ll be out in force on May 16th and 17th guiding, coaching, supporting and making sure you have as much fun as possible.

 For further information about Andy Cook cycling please look at their website.